How to Overcome Trauma

 Change can be hard, scary, and unpredictable.
 But it can also be beautiful, especially when we are able to come out on the other side of our pain and see the miraculous work God has done.

-When I am open and transparent with all of you, it gives you permission to share from your broken places too.
-I have experienced tremendous healing as a result of doing these calls the past nine years.
-The work of the Holy Spirit, self-examination, and a safe community in which to share are the most important elements for true healing and the ability to break generational curses.
-I am praying that each of you experience true healing in all of your broken areas.
-You are safe here, dearly beloved of the Lord.
+When I am open and transparent with all of you, it gives you permission to share from your heart too.
+I have experienced tremendous healing as a result of doing these conference calls for the past 11 years.
+The work of the Holy Spirit, self-examination, and a safe community in which to share are the most important elements for true healing and the ability to break dysfunctional patterns and spiritual strongholds.
+This group gives me the courage to keep stepping out.

 Questions: